- Contacts and locations

 - the Information Privacy Principles Plain English summary

-The Department for Communities and Social Inclusion (DCSI) is bound by the Information Privacy Principles (IPPs) Instruction, issued as Premier and Cabinet Circular No. 12.
+The Department of Human Services (DHS) is bound by the Information Privacy Principles (IPPs) Instruction, issued as Premier and Cabinet Circular No. 12.

 Practical measures to ensure privacy